agilitehub/cheat-sheets/cheat-sheets/azure-kubernetes-setup.md

 ### Create Cluster Role Binding and Launch Dashboard

-> ***NOTE***: The process below is a bit wonky, but that's because the shorter version sometimes produces weird results.
-The process below eliminates the weird results.

 1. Create cluster role bindings for Kubernetes Dashboard and Default Namespace:

 ```bash